celine-mwah/cod_console_v1/README.md

 - A environment presets tab with various presets
 - A sequence feature that lets you transition from one preset to another
 - A sun tab with an animation/system flicker
+- A fog tab that uses Dvars provided by WAWMVM
 - A keyframing system that lets you create you your own sequences and lets you keyframe every property
 - A config system
 - A hotkey/bind system that let's you set actions to customizable binds